yonush/picoXpander/README.md

 ![8bitIO](images/digiIO.png)
 ![8bitIO](images/IOboard.jpg)

-### Three floor elevator
+### Four floor elevator

 A board to simulate a elevator with 3 floors.

 - 1 button for each floor to call the elevator
 - 2 LEDs to indicate elevator traveling up or down
-- 3 buttons for the inside of the elevator
+- 4 buttons for the inside of the elevator
-- 4-8 LEDs in a box to represent the elevator at each floor
+- 4 LEDs in a box to represent the elevator at each floor
+- 1 Analog input for the floor feedback (resistor network)

 *Design currently under development.*